Brevoort Island

-Brevoort Island is a small, uninhabited island located in the Labrador Sea off the eastern coast of Baffin Island in the Qikiqtaaluk Region of northern Canada's territory of Nunavut.
+Brevoort Island is a small, uninhabited island located in the Davis Strait off the eastern coast of Baffin Island in the Qikiqtaaluk Region of northern Canada's territory of Nunavut.
 The island is a member of the Arctic Archipelago and lies north of Cape Murchison, opposite the Cumberland Peninsula.

-Geography
+Geography and climate

 Brevoort Island, with an area of 271 km2, is 46 km in length, and 5–7 km in width.
 It has a hilly interior, mostly composed of granite.